YJack0000/fencing_pose_detection/Research Proposal.md

 5. We will use the models to analyze the video and get the statistics of the fencer’s performance.

 ## Expectded Results
+It is expected that through our framework, we are able to have an easier way to get an athlet insight of performance.
+Also, raise people's awareness of the potential of combination of technology and sport.

 ## References
 [1]L.R.T.
 Williams, A Walmsley, "Response timing and muscular coordination in fencing: A comparison of elite and novice fencers", 2000